Evoniuk/terminal-coloring/README.md

     capitalizing to make the colors bright, and pressing delete (backspace) to erase.
 3. Press `CTRL+S` to save and `CTRL+Q` to quit.
+4. Admire your creation by running `tdraw -p filename`.